amirholakoo/ISMv810/Setup.md

 ### Step 1: Installing Python

-Most Linux distributions come with Python pre-installed.
-However, to ensure you have the latest version, you can install or update Python using your package manager.
+Django is a Python-based web framework, so the first step is to ensure you have Python installed on your system.
+Most Linux distributions come with Python pre-installed, but we'll make sure you have a version compatible with the latest Django release.

-1. Open your terminal.
+1. Open a Terminal: Access your terminal through your Linux desktop environment.
-2. Update your package list to make sure you get the latest versions of the packages:

-    sqlCopy code

-    `sudo apt update`

-3. Install Python 3 (if it's not installed or you need an updated version):

-    Copy code

-    `sudo apt install python3`

-4. Verify the installation by checking the Python version:

-    cssCopy code

-    `python3 --version`

-### Step 2: Installing pip

-`pip` is the package installer for Python.
-You can use it to install packages from the Python Package Index (PyPI) and other indexes.

-1. If `pip` is not installed, you can install it by running:

-    Copy code

-    `sudo apt install python3-pip`

-2. Verify the installation by checking the `pip` version:

-    cssCopy code

-    `pip3 --version`

-### Step 3: Setting Up a Virtual Environment

-A virtual environment is a self-contained directory that contains a Python installation for a particular version of Python, plus a number of additional packages.
-Using a virtual environment allows you to manage dependencies for different projects separately.

-1. Install the `virtualenv` package:

-    Copy code

-    `pip3 install virtualenv`

-2. Navigate to the directory where you want to set up your Django project.
-This can be anywhere you have permission to write files, such as your home directory.
-For example, if you want to work in `~/projects/`:
+2. Check Python Installation: Type `python3 --version` into the terminal and press Enter.
+If you see a version number starting with 3.8 or higher, you're set.
+If not, or if you get an error message, proceed to install Python.

+3. Install Python: Run the following command to install Python:

     bashCopy code

-    `mkdir ~/projects
-    cd ~/projects`
+    `sudo apt update
+    sudo apt install python3 python3-pip python3-venv -y`

+    This command updates your package list, installs Python3, pip (Python's package installer), and the package for creating virtual environments.

+### Step 2: Setting Up a Virtual Environment

-3. Create a new virtual environment for your project:
+Using a virtual environment for your Django project is recommended.
+It allows you to manage project-specific dependencies separately from your global Python installation.

-    Copy code

-    `virtualenv inventory_env`

-4. Activate the virtual environment:
+1. Navigate to Your Project Directory: Decide where you want your project to live.
+For example, if you want it in your home directory under `projects`, you would use:

     bashCopy code

+    `mkdir -p ~/projects/my_django_project
+    cd ~/projects/my_django_project`

+2. Create a Virtual Environment: Run the following command to create a virtual environment named `venv` within your project directory:

+    bashCopy code

+    `python3 -m venv venv`

+3. Activate the Virtual Environment: Before you install Django or any other packages, activate your virtual environment:

+    bashCopy code

-    `source inventory_env/bin/activate`
+    `source venv/bin/activate`

-    -   Your prompt will change to indicate that you are now working within the virtual environment.
-It will look something like `(inventory_env) user@hostname:~/projects$`.
+    Once activated, your terminal prompt should change to indicate that you're now working inside `venv`.

-### Step 4: Installing Django
+### Step 3: Installing Django

-With your virtual environment activated, you can install Django using `pip`.
+With your virtual environment activated, install Django using pip:

-1. Install Django:

-    Copy code
+`sudo chown -R admin:admin /var/www/html/ISMv810/venv/`

 `pip install django`

-2. Verify the installation by checking the Django version:

-    cssCopy code

-    `django-admin --version`
+This command downloads and installs the latest Django version.

-### Step 5: Creating Your Django Project
+### Step 4: Create Your Django Project

-1. Still within your virtual environment and your preferred project directory, create a new Django project by running:

-    Copy code

-    `django-admin startproject inventory_management`

-2. Navigate into your project directory:
+1. Create the Project: With Django installed, you're ready to create your project.
+Run:

     bashCopy code

-    `cd inventory_management`

-3. Create a Django app.
-Let's call it `logistics`:
+    `django-admin startproject inventory_management .`

+    The `.` at the end of the command creates the project in the current directory instead of making a new subdirectory.

+2. Start the Development Server: Check if everything is set up correctly by starting Django's development server:

+    bashCopy code

+    `python manage.py runserver`

+3. Access Your Project: Open a web browser and go to `http://127.0.0.1:8000/`.
+You should see Django's default welcome page.

+### Step 5: Creating Your Django App

+Now, let's create a Django app within your project where we'll define our models and views.

+1. Create the App: In your terminal (make sure you're in the project directory and have your virtual environment activated), run:

-    Copy code
+    bashCopy code

     `python manage.py startapp logistics`

-Congratulations!
-You have now set up your environment, installed Django, and created a new Django project with a `logistics` app.
-This is the foundation upon which we'll build your inventory and sales management system.
+This sets up a basic Django project structure and a dedicated app for handling logistics-related functionality like trucks, shipments, and purchase orders.
+Your environment is now ready for development!